Skip to content

 Triggering the build

 All done!
 Make sure to enable actions in your fork by going to the "Actions" tab and clicking "I understand my workflows".
-Then, you can trigger the build either by pushing to the master branch or by going to the "Actions" tab, selecting "Build & Deploy" on the left and clicking the "Run workflow" button.

 After a successful workflow run, the launcher binaries and packages should be available at https://your.domain/launcher